Idzumikatsu/crm/infra/k8s/helm/schedule-app/README.md

 - `rabbitmq.host` / `rabbitmq.port`
 - `rabbitmq.username` / `rabbitmq.password`
 - `replicaCount` to set the default number of backend pods
+- `frontend.*` to configure the container image and resources for the React SPA
 - `autoscaling.*` to tune or disable the Horizontal Pod Autoscaler
 - `serviceMonitor.enabled` to expose Prometheus metrics
 - `pdb.*` for the PodDisruptionBudget